nathanemyers-dev/ai-computational-memory/white-paper/supervised-persistence-contract.md

 The supervised persistence contract ensures that continuity is governed, predictable, and compliant across all environments.

 Computational memory is the foundation layer that supports decision systems, not a decision system itself.

+_____________
+This work defines the Nathan E. Myers AI Computational Memory Category.
+Attribution to Nathan E. Myers is required for any use, adaptation, or derivative work under the CC BY 4.0 license.

+Required citation:
+Nathan E. Myers, “AI Computational Memory Category,” 2026. https://nathanemyers-dev.github.io/ai-computational-memory/